wrapperband/FeathercoinWalletGuide/README.md

 The sender returns the funds to the "receive" address.
 That transfer of receive address can be done by email or encrypted by Bitmessage or Tor, to prevent the "man in the middle" identification of the address.

-#### What is mining and how is it controlled?
+#### How is the transaction processing distributed?

-Mining is done by 3rd parties using feathercoind (server daemon), additional software and hard ware.
+Transactions can be processed by miners.
+Mining is done by 3rd parties using feathercoind (server daemon software), additional mining software, Graphics card drivers and hard ware (GPU for mining Feathercoin).

 The miners are distributed, so in order to prove they are doing work they continuously try to find the next block.
 They do this by producing block chain answers then testing them, and others being broadcast, against the "Feathercoin successful block criteria".
 Some of those criteria include adding a certain amount of transactions information if available, information from the previous blocks and an encoding difficulty above a predefined level.

+#### How are network conflicts handled?

 If two blocks are broadcast on the network with equal value otherwise, it is the block on the longest chain that will eventually convince all clients that it is the valid block.
 If a payment has been made on the shorter blockchain and there is a conflict, eventually it will be orphaned and become available to add to main or correct chain.
 This process happens all the time with POW blockchains and is intrinsic in its operation.

+#### How is the transaction block validated?

 The feathercoind program (daemon) includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).

 Feathercoin has had it's Proof of work (POW) algorithm enhanced to make it more compatible with distributed mining on widely available commercial graphics cards.
 To achieve this a new hardened version of scrypt was introduced called Neoscrypt [Ref 6].

+#### What encryption algorithms are used?

 Neoscrypt is a strong memory intensive key derivation function developed by John Doering, aka "Ghostlander", a developer for Feathercoin and Phoenixcoin.

 Comparing algorithms, this means that it is now "harder" to mine each block with Neoscrypt, so difficulty of 100 KHash/s of Feathercoin mining is equivalent to 1 MHash/s of scrypt mining.

+#### How are the the Graphics cards / GPUs used?

 The GPUs (Graphics Processors) do the mathematical cryptographic calculations.
 A compatible mining software, such as NSGminer for AMD,   use those calculation results returned from the GPU to test if a block has been found and process the transactions.